-Sr Helen: “I was so grateful to God that he put up with me”Print
+Sr Helen Malone RIP: “I was so grateful to God that he put up with me”Print

-Fixing a time to visit Sr Helen takes some doing.
-She has a busy diary, one which includes two sessions weekly to hone English language skills for a Jesuit from South Korea, and a young Vietnamese lass who wants to write her life story.
+Fixing a time to visit Sr Helen took some doing.
+She has a busy diary, one which included two sessions weekly to hone English language skills for a Jesuit from South Korea, and a young Vietnamese lass who wants to write her life story.

-Her Jesuit student is learning to use a more idiomatic form of English, “I am helping him to shake out his English into everyday language,” she said, sitting in the cosy library at Mononia in Fitzroy.
-Her Vietnamese student is heavily into grammer which she likes.
+Her Jesuit student was learning to use a more idiomatic form of English, “I am helping him to shake out his English into everyday language,” she said, sitting in the cosy library at Mononia in Fitzroy.
+Her Vietnamese student is heavily into grammar which she likes.
 “She s a joy to teach,” Sr Helen said.

-The students are the latest beneficiaries of Sr Helen’s teaching skills, developed during decades with the Sisters of Charity.
-This year (2017), she celebrates her platinum jubilee, along with Sisters Marguerite Moloney and Eileen Thynne.
+The students were the latest beneficiaries of Sr Helen’s teaching skills, developed during decades with the Sisters of Charity.
+In 2017, she celebrated her platinum jubilee, along with Sisters Marguerite Moloney RIP, and Eileen Thynne.

-Her teaching career is one which Helen, who celebrates her 94th birthday in November, never dreamed of following in her early years for years despite – or perhaps because of the fact that both her parents and her aunts had been teachers. either because of or despite the fact her father was a teacher.
+Her teaching career was one which Helen, who celebrated her 98th birthday in November, never dreamed of following in her early years for years despite – or perhaps because of the fact that both her parents and her aunts had been teachers. either because of or despite the fact her father was a teacher.
 Equally dismissed was the thought of becoming a religious Sister.
 “That was the last thing on my mind!” said Sr Helen.

 Her mother had died in 1933 at the age of 37, when Sr Helen was just under 10.
 She was the eldest of four – Michael, three years her junior, Jan, four years younger, and baby Adrian who died at three months of whooping cough.
 An aunt of her Dad’s helped out for two or three years with the young family.
 After this, a widow, Mrs Robson, was employed to look after the children and the household.
 She endeared herself to the household straight away as Auntie Mazie, a much loved by all until her death some 40 years later.